-The Programming and Software Development program of study explores the occupations and education opportunities associated wit researching, designing, developing, and testing operating systemel software compilers, and network distribution softwareneeddical, industrial, military, communications, aerospace, business, scientific, and general computer applications.
-This program of istaudalso include exploration into creating, modifying, and testing the codes, forms, and script that allow computer applications to ru
+The Programming and Software Development program of study explores the occupations and education opportunities associated with researching, designing, developing, and testing operating systemslevel software, compilers, and network distribution software for medical, industrial, military, communications, aerospace, business, scientific, and general computer applications.
+This program of study may also include exploration into creating, modifying, and testing the codes, forms, and script that allow computer applications to run.